 But Joe didn’t know he was supposed to be acting foreman.
 Joe had told me his job was to fill in wherever he was needed.
 No one had ever said to him, “Joe, you’re the foreman of the cabinet shop, make it happen.”
 In fact, Joe told me that he didn’t want to be in charge of anything, let alone be named a foreman or superintendent.

 You need to write a clear job description for every employee.
 It would be wise to have it reviewed by a second party.
-Then sit with each employee and review that job description.
+Then sit with each employee and review their job description.
 Make sure they know and understand what you expect of them.

-All too often I hear from owners worrying about not being able to make payroll.
+Too often, business owners worry about not being able to make payroll.
 One reason this happens is because they hired employees, put them on the jobs, but didn’t account for the cost of those employees when they quoted the job.
-All labor required to build a job must be on every estimate sheet for future jobs before the employee is hired.
+All labor required to build a job must be included in the estimate before the price is prepared and presented to a potential client.

-3. Too many employees for the volume of work being produced.
-This is the other reason a contractor might not be able to make payroll.
-In our book Markup and Profit; A Contractor’s Guide Revisited, Chapter 6, titled “Build the Work Profitably”, we talk about the amount of business that should be produced to keep a good balance between the number of employees and the volume of business sold, built and collected.
+Another reason a business owner might not be able to make payroll is having too many employees for the volume of work.
+In our book Markup and Profit; A Contractor’s Guide Revisited, we talk about the amount of business that should be produced to keep a good balance between the number of employees and the volume of business sold, built and collected.
 All too often this gets out of balance.
-When the contractor has too many employees for the amount of work being produced, boom, the cash flow goes right in the toilet.
+When you have too many employees for the amount of work being produced, cash flow goes right in the toilet.

 You aren’t in business to employ people.
 You’re in business to provide a service and make a profit doing it.
 When you make a profit, your business is stable and the employees you have gain security.
 When your business doesn’t make a profit, everyone’s job is at risk.
 Make your business secure by maintaining the proper balance of employees to volume of work, and everyone wins.